-TestNG is a testing framework stirred from NUnit and JUnit but presenting some new functionalities that make it much easier and powerful to use.
-It is an open source automated testing framework; in which NG means Next Generation.
+TestNG is a testing framework stirred from NUnit and JUnit but presents some new functionalities that make it much easier and more powerful.
+It is an open-source automated testing framework; in which NG means Next Generation.
 TestNG is much more influential than JUnit but is inspired by JUnit.
 It is developed to be better than JUnit, specifically while testing integrated classes.
 We should thank Cedric Beust who has created TestNG.

 TestNG removes most of the limitations of the older framework and gives the developer the facility to write more powerful and flexible tests with help of easy grouping, annotations, parameterizing and sequencing.

 Benefits of TestNG: There are a large number of advantages but from Selenium perspective, the major advantages of TestNG are:

 1. It gives the facility to produce HTML Reports of implementation.

 3. Test cases can be Prioritized and Grouped more easily.

 TestNG Framework Features: TestNG contains many powerful features and it is quite easy to use.
 Let’s see what all new features are supported in the new testing framework: